AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

    ![Power BI Desktop Multiple Count Distinct table](assets/uc7-powerbi-table.png)

 1. Select the table visualization.
 From the context menu, select **[!UICONTROL Copy]** > **[!UICONTROL Copy visual]**.
-1. Paste the visualization using key **[!UICONTROL ctrl-v]**.
+1. Paste the visualization using **[!UICONTROL ctrl-v]**.
 The exact copy of the visualization overlaps the original one.
 Move it to the right in the report area.
 1. To modify the copied visualization from a table to a card, select **[!UICONTROL Card]** from **[!UICONTROL Visualizations]**.

    Your Power BI Desktop should look like below.